Charges against Pittsburgh Steelers linebacker dropped

 UNIONTOWN, Pa.
-(AP) - Misdemeanor charges have been dropped against a Pittsburgh Steelers linebacker who had been accused of injuring his girlfriend during a fight in their western Pennsylvania hotel room earlier this month.
+(AP) - Misdemeanor charges have been dropped against a Pittsburgh Steelers linebacker who had been accused of injuring his girlfriend during a fight in their western Pennsylvania hotel room this month.

 Backup linebacker Anthony Chickillo had been charged with simple assault, criminal mischief and harassment after the Oct.
 20 fight at Nemacolin Woodlands Resort.